 In 2009, Ms. Weilerstein was invited by First Lady Michelle Obama to participate in a classical music event at the White House that included student workshops and concerts.
 She has toured Venezuela with the Simón Bolívar Symphony Orchestra and Gustavo Dudamel, and she has taught and performed as part of its El Sistema music education program.
-In November 2008 Ms. Weilerstein became a Celebrity Advocate for the Juvenile Diabetes Research Foundation.
+In 2008 Ms. Weilerstein became a Celebrity Advocate for the Juvenile Diabetes Research Foundation.
 She made her San Francisco Symphony debut in 2001.